steezydev/YardRafflesAPI/README.md

 - Error handling - error handling code could be optimize to avoid repeating patterns
 - DB field names - inconsistent naming and case
 - Images - images are currently handled as link to external sources
-- Status field - right now status is handled with a number and doesn't have a separete model
+- Status field - right now status is handled with a number and doesn't have a separate model
 - Using Sequelize - it was a big mistake...

 ## Structure